NC Division of Public Health Fellowship

 Purpose

-The DPH Fellowship aims to prepare early-career professionals for successful governmental public health careers in North Carolina, with a focus on high vacancy positions, by providing hands-on experience, education, coaching, and peer learning opportunities through the Learning and Performance Program.
+The NC DPH Fellowship aims to prepare early-career professionals for successful governmental public health careers in North Carolina, with a focus on high vacancy positions, by providing hands-on experience, education, coaching, and peer learning opportunities through the Learning and Performance Program.

 Eligibility